Learn How to Become a SWAT Team Member

 There's a lot of mystery and mystique surrounding SWAT teams around the world.
 These highly trained, elite law enforcement specialty units have at their disposal a host of tools and tactics to make them ready for the most dangerous and volatile of situations that may require police action.
 You might even call them the Navy SEALS of policing, which is why any police officer who is honest with themselves will likely admit that they've had dreams of making the team at some point in their career.
 So just how do you become a SWAT team member?

 First things first, before you can make it to SWAT, you need to make it as a police officer.
-Most SWAT team members, with the exception of a few medics or other non-law enforcement functions, are cops first, so you need to make sure you meet the minimum qualifications for a police officer.
+Most SWAT team members, except for a few medics or other non-law enforcement roles, are cops first.
 To be considered for a job as a police officer, you must, at a minimum:

 - Be a U.S. citizen